 Check fuel line connections: We will check the fuel line connections to your heater for safety reasons.
 This is crucial to make sure your system isn’t a fire hazard or leaking dangerous fumes in your house.

 Inspect gas pressure, burner combustion, and heat exchanger: If the exchanger is not functioning properly, it can result in improper burner operation, which is very unsafe and inefficient.

 Ready to Schedule an HVAC Maintenance Appointment?

 Make sure your heater is in tip-top shape for winter.
-Contact us today to schedule an appointment online or give us a call at 610-825-4400.
+Click below to schedule an appointment online or give us a call at 610-825-4400.